sujiar37/beadevops/index.md

 title: BeaDevOps
 feature_text: |
   ## BeaDevOps
-  Choose a job you love and you'll never have to work a day in your life ~ Confucious
+  Choose a job you love and you'll never have to work a day in your life.
 feature_image: ./assets/beadevops_cover_pic.jpg
-excerpt: "Alembic is a starting point for [Jekyll](https://jekyllrb.com/) projects.
-Rather than starting from scratch, this boilerplate is designed to get the ball rolling immediately.
-Install it, configure it, tweak it, push it."
+excerpt: "BeaDevOps would be helpful for someone who really keen to learn new tecnhnologies which demands in most IT sectors."
 ---

 A very walm welcome to **You** ~ *Sujith Abdul Rahim*

-I love DevOps art which brings more fun and challenges in work environments.
-BeaDevOps would be helpful for someone who really looking to learn new tecnhnologies which are trends in most IT sectors.
+I love DevOps arts which brings more fun and challenges in work environments.
+BeaDevOps would be helpful for someone who really keen to learn new tecnhnologies which demands in most IT sectors.
+More over , I love knowledge sharing and will try to keep filled up with good tech turtorials related with Linux & OpenSource.

 <!--
 {% include button.html text="Fork it" icon="github" link="https://github.com/daviddarnes/alembic" color="#0366d6" %} {% include button.html text="Tweet it" icon="twitter" link="https://twitter.com/intent/tweet/?url=https://alembic.darn.es&text=Alembic%20-%20A%20Jekyll%20boilerplate%20theme&via=DavidDarnes" color="#0d94e7" %} {% include button.html text="Install Alembic ⚗️" link="https://github.com/daviddarnes/alembic#installation" %} {% include button.html text="Tip me $5 💸" link="https://www.paypal.me/daviddarnes/5usd" color="#333333" %}
--->

 ## Features